HADEM/Fluent.Db/README.md

 ### What is behind the `ExecuteAsync` Method

-The method `ExecuteAsync` is executed inside a `try/catch` and give to you any information about the command execute in a `DbCommandResult` object
+The method `ExecuteAsync` is executed inside a `try/catch` and give to you any information about the command execution in a `DbCommandResult` object

 ```csharp
     public class DbCommandResult